arundeep78/get_clean_data_project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+This file assumes that datazip file has been downloaded and unzipped.
+The data is placed in the sub directories under the current work directory.

 # Run_analysis_util.R

 This is supporting script, which provides the helper functions to the main script.
 This script mainly provides functions to read data from the files.